DLR-TS/TASI/doc/source/reference/pandas/trajectory.rst

 .. currentmodule:: tasi

 A :py:class:`Trajectory` specialized for trajectory data representing the evolution of a traffic participant.
 A trajectory is a collection of :py:class:`Pose`s.

+.. inheritance-diagram:: tasi.Trajectory
+    :top-classes: pandas.core.frame.DataFrame
+    :parts: 1

 Serialization / IO / conversion
 ************************************